angelbeltran/htmplx/README.md

 Each directory corresponding to a valid url must have a body.html.tmpl file or must have one defined in a parent directory.

-*TODO: define how to return 404 on middle paths*

 All incoming http requests will be matched against a directory by http pattern.
 The directory must contain a head.html.tmpl and body.html.tmpl, with some exceptions.